-Amortization on intangible assets amounted to \notin 42 million for the years 2006 and 2005 each.
+Amortization on intangible assets amounted to €49 million and €46 million for the years 2006 and 2005, respectively.

 In 2002, in connection with an acquisition, the Fresenius Group acquired research results which have an alternative future use.
-The costs of \notin 12 million were recognized as assets and are being amortized over their estimated useful life.
-In 2005, \notin 4 million were recognized as subsequent acquisition cost.
+The costs of € 12 million were recognized as assets and are being amortized over their estimated useful life.
+In 2005, € 4 million were recognized as subsequent acquisition cost.